Binance Portfolio Redesign

 The futures empty state

 When you haven't opened any futures positions, the current Binance shows a blank page.
-I introduced an empty state with a clear explanation, a bit of personality, and a risk-aware CTA– turning it into an in-product learning moment instead of a dead end.
+I introduced an empty state with a clear explanation and a risk-aware CTA– turning it into an in-product learning moment.

 Risk & Exposure – A page that doesn't exist yet